4-Digits: Singapore

+4-D is operated by Singapore Pools, the sole legal operator for lottery in Singapore.
+A subsidiary of the Tote Board, a statutory board of the Finance Ministry of Singapore, its operating surpluses is managed by the Tote Board channels to support the community.

-In Singapore, 4-D draws are conducted every Wednesday, Saturday and Sunday at 1830h (SG/HK Time) at Singapore Pools' main branch at 210 Middle Road.
-Anyone above the age of 18 can attend the draws.
+4-D draws are conducted every Wednesday, Saturday and Sunday at 1830h Singapore Time at Singapore Pools' headquarters at 210 Middle Road.

-An independent external auditor and five draw officials are involved in the draw process.
-Before the draw, a specially designed computer is run to randomly select the draw machine and the set of draw balls to be used.
-A backup machine is also chosen.

-The selected draw balls, numbered 0 to 9, are weighed to ensure that their individual weights are within an acceptable margin of error.
-This is to ensure that each ball has practically the same chance of being drawn.

 The selected machines, secured under lock and numbered seal in a storage room, is transferred to the draw hall, along with the balls.

 The balls are loaded into the draw machine in front of the audience.
 A member of the audience is then invited to press the start switch on the control panel, launching the draw.
 The balls in the draw machine, made up of four transparent cylinders, spin until a ball is sucked into a groove found in each cylinder.

-The drawing process, starting from the consolation prizes, is repeated until all 23 sets of winning numbers are drawn.
+The drawing process, starting from the consolation prizes, is repeated until 23 sets of numbers are drawn.